 Christine Pyle is a 2011 graduate of PLU.
 She was a double major in History and Political Science.
 She played trumpet in the Trumpet Ensemble and Wind Ensemble at PLU.
 Up to the present she has studied under Paul Bain, Kevin Paustian, Dr. Lyman, and Matthew Swihart.
 Christine currently works for Auburn Parks and Recreation and is a para-educator in the Dieringer School District.
 She currently back at PLU studying in the Masters in Education program.

 Thomas Siburg, Economics and Global Studies, Class of 2011

 Allison Lansverk, Biology and English Writing, Class of 2011

 Allison Lansverk graduated from PLU in 2011 with degrees in Biology and English Writing.
 While at PLU she took trumpet lessons from Dr. Lyman and played in the Trumpet Ensemble and Concert Band.
 She also studied abroad in Antarctica, Argentina, Costa Rica, and South Africa.
-Allison is currently a PhD candidate in evolutionary biology at East Carolina University and now lives in Washington, DC with her husband David and their kitty Kiwi.
+Allison recently finished her PhD in evolutionary biology at East Carolina University and now lives in Washington, DC with her husband David and their kitty Kiwi.
 She works at the George Washington University School of Medicine and Health Sciences as a research program manager.

 “PLU was all about going beyond just teaching students to regurgitate information and actually teaching them to think critically and creatively and question what they know.
 I loved that I was able to take private lessons from a phenomenal professor and be involved in multiple groups even though I was not a music major or minor.
 The department didn’t have a closed-off feel where non-majors were unwelcome.
 I wouldn’t be where I am without PLU!
 I had many opportunities to participate in student-faculty research in the biology department and gain valuable experience that is helping me succeed in grad school now.
 PLU in general made me a critical thinker, a good communicator/writer, and gave me the passion to pursue my vocation.”